collectionscms/collections/README.md

 What makes good content for readers?
 That's where we began.
 Sentences should be concise, the desired information easily accessible, and it should be readable in their native language.

 This is the kind of content that answer engines, like ChatGPT, are seeking.
-As the way people search for information evolves, we believe optimizing content for these engines will be crucial.
+As AI evolves the way people search for information, we believe optimizing content for these engines will be crucial.
 And this shift presents a valuable opportunity to attract future users!

 <hr/>
 <h4>